AndriynomeD/nginx-proxy/README.md

     $ sudo gedit /etc/sysctl.conf
     Add 'vm.max_map_count=262144' into file & save it.

-Then start any containers you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com`
+Then start any containers you want proxied with a env var `VIRTUAL_HOST=subdomain.youdomain.com`

 In docker-compose.yml file edit phpMyAdmin config if need add additional db:
 1. Check full name of docker container you want to add